 Nike and Under Armour posted and sponsored content leading up to and during the Olympics that caught the audience’s attention and created excitement.
 Using relatable story-telling, captivating visuals and utilizing non-Olympic athletes made their ads shine during the Rio Games.

 Nike has always been known for their visual story-telling and airing their advertising at the most opportune time to pull on the audiences emotions.
-This year in Rio was no different for Nike when they aired and posted origin stories of some of their top athletes.
-The best example of this is a spot featuring Simone Biles, the star of the United States Women’s gymnastics team.
+Rio was no different for Nike when they aired and posted original stories of some of their top athletes.
+The best example of this is a spot featuring Simone Biles, the star of the United States Women’s Gymnastics Team.
 The video was thoughtfully planned out before the games showing Simone training for Rio and clips from her younger days, while her mother spoke about Simone’s journey to gymnastics greatness.

 Photo Credit: photopin.com